vizthex123/ExtraDataModels/CFAssets/modrinth_desc.md

 If you downloaded the trivia pack through a launcher, just enable it in-game (and make sure it's [enabled by default](https://modrinth.com/mod/default-options) if you plan to publish your modpack)

-*For 1.16.5:*
-Open Loader works differently on this version.

-Packs are placed in the main install rather than the config folder (`openloader\data` instead of `config\openloader\data`).
-Same applies to resource packs going in the `resources` folder.

 # Mod Support